Eman Abdeldayem, M.Sc, PhD

 It was during my final year of psychology that my interest in the developed for the functional pathways of the brain, including the motor pathways, was piqued.
 This led me to move to Johannesburg, where I attained my undergraduate medical degree.
-This was a challenging endeavour for me, as I had to leave my family, girlfriend (now wife) and social support structures while completing a very difficult degree.
-Regardless, the experience was rewarding as I was forced to make new friends, many of whom I still keep in close contact with.

 I then returned to Cape Town and eventually received a bursary to study neurology at the University of Stellenbosch.
 I was fortunate enough to have worked under Professor Jonathan Carr, who is South-Africa’s foremost movement disorder specialist.

 Following the completion of the neurology program, I started my own private practice in Cape Town in 2020 with the aim to provide a comprehensive deep brain stimulation service.